 - Research support grant – on request only; subject to approval.

-- Citizens (or those who hold refugee status) in a Commonwealth country are welcome to apply.
+- Open to Citizens of Commonwealth countries or those who hold refugee status in a Commonwealth country.

 - Applicants must apply for a QECS award in a country other than their home country/country of citizenship.